ruth-mcelroy/FilmSite/README.md

 -  Put main page image in static/images folder and fill in image file name in the page header.
 - Choose one Camera Type in Category and remove the rest
 - Fill in the top line description
-- Create a folder in post with the same name as your post and put all the images you want to appear in there.
+- Create a folder in post with the same name as your post(all lowercase) and put all the images you want to appear in there.
 - push changes